PUC Joins PA Department of Human Services to Kick Off Low-Income Home Energy Assistance Program (LIHEAP) Season

 Authored By: Pennsylvania Public Utility Commission

-The Pennsylvania Public Utility Commission (PUC) today joined with the Department of Human Services (DHS) and the Department of Aging, along with human service organizations and utilities, to mark the start of the application process for the Low-Income Home Energy Assistance Program (LIHEAP), for the 2017-18 winter heating season.
+The Pennsylvania Public Utility Commission (PUC) today joined with the Pennsylvania Department of Human Services (DHS), advocates for low-income residents and local utilities to mark the start of the application process for the Low-Income Home Energy Assistance Program (LIHEAP) for the 2018-19 winter heating season.

-LIHEAP aids with home heating bills to keep low-income Pennsylvanians warm and safe during the winter months.
+LIHEAP assists with home heating bills.
 Crisis and regular LIHEAP grants begin Nov.
-1, 2017 and continue through April 1, 2018.
+1, 2018 and continue through April 12, 2019.

 “LIHEAP is an important tool for helping Pennsylvania families stay warm and safe during the winter, and the PUC has a long history of supporting this important service,” said PUC Chairman Gladys M. Brown.
-“Now is the time for consumers to enroll in LIHEAP, as well as to also explore the programs that are available from their utilities or from various non-profit groups.”
+“Now is the time for consumers to enroll in LIHEAP and to explore other assistance programs available from their utilities and various non-profit groups.
+Combined, these many different resources help hundreds of thousands of households and families across the commonwealth every year.”

-Detailed information about the LIHEAP program, along with links to online and printable application forms, are available by visiting the LIHEAP section of the DHS website or by calling the DHS LIHEAP hotline, at 1-866-857-7095.
-Paper applications are also available through local county assistance offices.
+Detailed information about the LIHEAP program is available by visiting the LIHEAP section of the DHS website.
+Online applications can be completed by visiting www.compass.state.pa.us.
+Paper applications are available through local county assistance offices, or interested applicants can download and print an application from the department’s website.

 In addition to making use of LIHEAP assistance, the PUC encourages consumers to contact their utilities for more information about various utility-operated Customer Assistance Programs (CAPs) that may be available.

-“Every year, utilities under the PUC’s jurisdiction spend about $400,000 on customer assistance programs, not counting LIHEAP, including payment programs to reduce monthly energy bills; weatherization and other improvements to cut energy consumption; and hardship programs,” Chairman Brown noted.
-“Collectively, these utility programs reach more than 300,000 electric customers and over 160,000 natural gas customers across the state.”
+“Every year, utilities across Pennsylvania spend about $385 million on customer assistance programs, not counting LIHEAP, including payment programs to reduce monthly energy bills; weatherization and other improvements to cut energy consumption; and hardship programs,” Chairman Brown noted.
+“Collectively, these utility programs reach more than 302,000 electric customers and over 150,000 natural gas customers across the state.”

 Consumer outreach specialists from the PUC are active across the state, conducting or participating in workshop events, free seminars, roundtable discussions and community fairs.
 During those events, plain language materials and literature designed to educate consumers about assistance programs and their rights are handed out.
 Materials include information on consumer rights in dealing with terminations and reconnections, available low-income programs and tips on how to “Prepare Now” for winter.
 For more information on hosting a PUC consumer outreach specialist at a community event, please call 717-787-5722.